 Manual (push-pull-rotate) Spiders for Newts & Cassegrains

 The manually operated spider hub has a solid stainless steel (SS) shaft that is loaded to maintain a zero-tolerance in any position and has double [quarter-turn] metal thumb locks (non-motorized only).
 It is simple and functional offering push-pull-rotate head positioning for Newt diagonals and push-pull operation for Cassegrain secondary optics.
-There is also an optional 2-Axis Shaft Micro-Collimator (see picture/info below) that will offer perfect Newtonian secondary mirror alignment every time.
 With Newts, once you have your diagonal in the mechanical [shaft] position you want, simply adjust the three SS Allen head bolts to fine tune your alignment.
 With Cassegrains, simply align the head using the three SS Allen head bolts and push-pull to set your back focus.
 Cassegrain SS hub shafts offer 3 inches of travel for the SH3, equating to 18" of adjustable back focus, and 5 inches of travel for the SH4, equating to 30" of adjustable back focus.
 No more flexure-ridden drawtubes when changing visual back configurations.
 Just loosen the double thumb screws and push-pull to set your desired back focus.
 Your head alignment is always perfect, no matter where you position it, because the hub/shaft always maintains a zero-tolerance.

 At right is a close-up picture of the the end of each vane, where it attaches to your telescope's tube assembly.
-Instead of using single-point swivel bolts, like other spider vanes, VSI uses a full-length slotted plate, which is bolted at both ends of the vane to prevent this swivel motion.
+Instead of using single-point swivel bolts, like other spider vanes, VSI uses a full-length slotted bar, which is bolted at both ends of the vane to prevent this swivel motion.
 This rigid method of vane-to-tube mounting provides a more solid spider installation compared to single, swivel-type, split-bolt designs.
+VSI's NEWEST feature is our reversible vanes and staggered spoke capability (see below for details).
+Each vane is also hand tempered & hardened.
+An exclusive VSI rigidizing process that offers 3 times the stiffness of ordinary vanes.

 Motorized Spider Hubcans for Remote Focus

-Pictured at left are three motorized [what I call] hubcan assemblies, shown without vanes or Cassegrain/Newtonian head.
+Pictured at left are four motorized [what I call] hubcan assemblies, shown without vanes or Cassegrain mirror holders mounted to their heads.
 These "hubcans" are not real cans, like soup, etc. They simply looked like cans, thus the name "hubcans" like hubcaps, etc. These hubcans are 1/4"-wall aircraft-grade 6061-T6 extruded aluminum with machined ribs and 1/4" plate aluminum [top and bottom] caps.
-All VSI pshaftucts are exclusively constructed from two metals [including hardware], the above grade of aluminum and stainless steel.
-All motorized hubcan configurations provide 3" to 5" of travel (18" to 30" back focus range), discussed in more depth below.
-These hubcans are available in four different motorized configurations.
-Three are pictured at left, (1, SH3 left & 32" SH4 spider shown below) Robo-Focus stepper motor (needs Technical Innovations electronics hardware package) with temperature compensation providing a shaft movement to step ratio of 0.000021" per step, (2, SH3 center) DC servo motor control with analog dial indicator and hand paddle (shown at right), (3, SH3 right) DC servo motor control with digital read-out and hand paddle (remote location DRO display box pictured below right).
-(4, not shown) is the DC servo motor control hubcan with hand paddle, no analog or digital read-out.
-Optional analog dial indicators and digital read-outs are not available for Robo-Focus stepper motor equipped hubcans.
-This is simply because the stepper motor body is too large to accommodate the indicator or read-out, and you don't really need this redundant local feature since you have focus position, etc. via your computer's software.
+All VSI products are exclusively constructed from two metals (including hardware), the above grade of aluminum and stainless steel.
+All motorized hubcan configurations provide 3" of travel (18" back focus range), discussed in more depth below.
+These hubcans are available in four different motorized configurations pictured at left.
+From left to right: Lunatic stepper motor, Robo-Focus stepper motor, DC servo motor with analog readout and DC servo motor with digital readout.
+Both stepper motor models can be computer controlled and internet accessable.
+Both DC servo motor models come with manual hand paddle (pictured above) and can not be computer interfaced.

 Motorized hubcans [electrically] connect their motors and digital read-outs to the outside world via an optionally installed multi-conductor flat cable strip attached to the side of one spider vane (shown at right & below).
 These special ultra-thin cable strips are only 0.004" thick.
 Yah, that's four/thousandths of an inch!
 Since the stainless steel vanes are 0.024" thick (0.060" thick for SH4s), the cable strip is microscopically thinner than the vanes themselves.
 That factor renders the cable strip thickness negligible to the "spider spike gods."